-In order to facilitate and anticipate maintenance, contractors should measure the actual constructed pond depth at three areas within the permanent pool (forebay, mid-pond and at the riser), and they should mark and geo-reference them on an as-built drawing.
+To facilitate maintenance, contractors should measure the actual constructed pond depth at three areas within the permanent pool (forebay, mid-pond and at the riser), and they should mark and geo-reference them on an as-built drawing.
 This simple data set will enable maintenance inspectors to determine pond sediment deposition rates in order to schedule sediment cleanouts.